0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 where `transaction_data` consists of `contract_address`, `method_id`, `chain_id`, and `network` fields.
 For definition of these fields, please refer to [this](#add-the-proof-request-inside-a-qr-code) section of the document.

-**Note**: As the development of the on-chain verification takes the next steps, in future, the contract address would no longer be part of the QR Code.

 6. This displays the Proof Request page.
 This proof can be for a claim that the age of the token participant is above 22 years (or any other claim).
-In the screenshot below, the proof type is based on signature-based (based on Baby Jubjub key).
 Click **Continue**.

 <div align="center">
 <img src= "./imgs/proof-request.png" align="center" width="250" style="border: 4px solid black"/>